l2nguyen/SuSoAPI/README.md

 There are plans to make all this into a package in the future.

 #### Issues or suggestions
 If you encounter any issues with the functions, please report it in the [issues tab](https://github.com/l2nguyen/SuSoAPI/issues).
-Suggestions for features or endpoints that you would like a wrapper function to are also appreciated.
+Suggestions for features additions are also appreciated and can also be reported in the Issues tab.

 #### Server Details
 If you are using the functions to download the same type of data from the same server, you should make a serverDetails.R file to save time.
 Fill in this [template](serverDetails.R) with details on your server and login for the API user.